zhangyaoyuan/Housing-Price-and-Salary/README.md

 2. Fetch web page data through jsoup
 3. Analyze the data and get the results by Python

+Project division:
-Project division: with erpeng, zhang yaoyuan to climb the price data Zheng liming climb to get salary data
+1.with erpeng, zhang yaoyuan to climb the price data 2.Zheng liming climb to get salary data
-The three work together to analyze the data
+3.The three work together to analyze the data

 Difficulty in the project: when crawling the salary data, the data is generated dynamically, and the data must be searched first and then obtained each time

+Project plan:
-Project plan: complete the crawling data before December 28 Data analysis will be completed before December 31 Before 1.6, complete the document arrangement of each part and upload
+1.complete the crawling data before December 28
+2.Data analysis will be completed before December 31 3.Before 6 January, complete the document arrangement of each part and upload all the project document

 Group leader: zhang yaoyuan 1501210798  Team member: tong erpeng 1501210992  Team member: zheng liming 1501211044